What is Atherectomy?

 - Arranging for someone to drive you home after the procedure

-How is Atherectomy Performed
+How is the Atherectomy Procedure Performed?

 - Excisional atherectomy: A blade attached to the catheter cuts plaque buildup in one direction.